Global well-posedness and relaxation for solutions of the Fokker-Planck-Alignment equations: Communication protocols and description of the results

 In this section we give detailed description of our results.
-Following \cite{S-EA}, we adopt the framework of environmental averaging models, which encompasses all the examples introduced above, and allows us to state results more generally.
+Following \cite{S-EA}, we adopt the framework based on the concept of a regular communication protocol, which we present in a local format in order to establish most inclusive results.